haliconfr/mush-pit/README.md

 # mush-pit
-Low-poly third-person shooter made in Unity.\n
+Low-poly third-person shooter made in Unity.
 Made in early 2021.